samanjate/heft/examples/README.md

 ### Running the output with HEFT

-Simply can add `os.system('./heft ./examples/your_file_name')` at the end of `run.py` file in the main folder.
+Simply add `os.system('./heft ./examples/your_file_name')` at the end of `run.py` file in the main folder.
 Compile and run.
 You should see the result of your input.